-For years, our New York failure to diagnose cancer attorneys have fought for victims of medical negligence in New York and New Jersey.
+For years, our attorneys have fought for victims of medical negligence in New York and New Jersey.
 We have successfully handled 98% of the cases we have taken on and, in total, have recovered more than $200 million in settlements and verdicts to date.
 When you trust your claim to our team, one of our experienced and award-winning partners will be directly involved in your case from the very beginning and through the entire duration of your case.

 Justice for Some Victims of Cancer Misdiagnosis

 New York has joined several other states in enacting legislation that provides some measure of justice for cancer victims.
 The legislation, known as Lavern’s Law, is named for Brooklyn resident Lavern Wilkinson, who died in 2013 of lung cancer after her doctors misdiagnosed her.

 In signing the legislation, Governor Cuomo said, “No one should have to go through what Lavern Wilkinson and her family did, and this agreement will help protect cancer patients and their loved ones, while also addressing concerns from the medical field."

 For cancer cases the 2½-year statute of limitations runs not from the actual time of the malpractice, but rather upon reasonable discovery that he/she has been a victim of malpractice.
 In most cases the reasonable discovery will begin to run upon the time of the diagnosis of cancer.
 One important caveat is that no case can be brought later than seven years following the actual malpractice.